flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 can be used for obtaining a finite-dimensional representation that guarantees that the interconnection structure and passivity characteristics of the original system are conserved.

-At ISAE, we have an experimental device that consists in an aluminum plate with a tip tank that can be partially filled with liquid.
+At ISAE, we have an experimental device that consists in an aluminium plate with a tip tank that can be partially filled with liquid.
 We've used the port-Hamiltonian formulation to model this system and compare it with experimental results.